jwaliszko/ExpressiveAnnotations/README.md

     protected void Application_Start()
     {
         Toolchain.Instance.Recharge(new CustomFunctionsProvider());
 ```

 #####<a id="how-to-cope-with-values-of-custom-types">How to cope with values of custom types?</a>

 If you need to handle value string extracted from DOM field in any non built-in way, you can redefine given type-detection logic.
-The default mechanism recognizes and handles automatically types identified as: `timespan`, `datetime`, `numeric`, `string`, `bool` and `guid`.
+The default mechanism recognizes and handles automatically types identified as: `timespan`, `datetime`, `enumeration`, `number`, `string`, `bool` and `guid`.
 If non of them is matched for a particular field, JSON deserialization is invoked.
 You can provide your own deserializers though.
 The process is as follows:

 * at server-side decorate your property with special attribute which gives a hint to client-side, which parser should be chosen for corresponding DOM field value deserialization:
     ```C#